 - Reduction of tax rates and a uniformity across them will give way to increased competition across industries.

-Benefits to the governments
+Benefits to the Governments

 - So far, the central and state governments were administering a number of indirect taxes, all of which had a number of provisions and rules that had to be complied with and checked.
 Now, with a uniform tax rate and system across the entire nation, backed with an efficient IT system, the task of administering the taxation system will be simplified.

-- A comprehensive check across the taxes and constant monitoring with dedicated IT systems will ensure that noncompliance of taxes is caught easily.
+- A comprehensive check across the taxes and constant monitoring with dedicated IT systems will ensure that non-compliance of taxes is caught easily.

 - It is also expected that due to an online system of taxation, the cost of collecting taxes will reduce significantly.
 As a result, there will be higher revenue collection from the government.

-Benefits to the consumer
+Benefits to the End Consumer

 - In the present day, there are many goods and services in the country that are laden with the cost of hidden taxes.
-With a single taxation structure and availability of input tax credit at every stage, it will be possible to have a transparency in the pricing of goods.
+With a single taxation structure and availability of input tax credit at every stage, it will be possible to have transparency in the pricing of goods.

 - The overall tax burden on most commodities will fall down significantly.